kthornbloom/Monthly/README.md

 ##Changelog

+v 2.0.6 - Fixed a bug where AM and PM would show up even if there's no time specified.
+Also fixed a bug where long event titles weren't being truncated.

 v 2.0.5 - Dropped flexbox 😞 in favor of display:table-cell to support 💩💩IE9💩💩

 v 2.0.4 - Added more vendor prefixes to support older versions of iOS